-Binder jetting is a prototyping process used for making parts specified by 3D CAD files.
-The binder jetting process uses two materials; a powder-based material and a binder (typically liquid).
+Binder jetting is a prototyping process used for making objects described by digital data such as a CAD file.
+The binder jetting process uses two materials; a powder-based material and a binder.

 Schematic representation of binder jetting

 An industrial printhead selectively deposits a binding agent (binder) onto a thin layer of powder particles.
-After that, the material to be bound is lowered on its build platform, and parts are formed layer by layer like other 3D printing processes.
-After each layer has been formed at the part has been left to cure, the part has to be heated and sintered in a furnace and infused with bronze.
+After that, the material to be bound is lowered on its build platform.
 Binder jetting is the fastest form of 3D printing for metal prototyping.